IFTTT/SparkleMotion/README.md

 * `onAnimateOffScreenRight(View v, float offset, float offsetInPixel)`(optional): this method will be called when `offset` > 1, which means the page is currently to the right of the screen.

 There are differences between running an Animation on a View within ViewPager an on a Decor:

 * For View animations, the `offset` value is ranged within [-1, 1], `offsetInPixel` is the negative value of the scrolling offset of the entire page in pixel.
 *  For Decor animations, the `offset` value is ranged within [0, 1), `offsetInPixel` will always be 0 as they are not part of the ViewPager and are not scrolled along with the ViewPager by default.
+*  `onAnimateOffScreenLeft` and `onAnimateOffScreenRight` will be called on for animations running on Views inside ViewPager.

 <a name="page"></a>
 ## Page